ccustodio99/iLCCD/docs/system-settings.md

 - **Home Page Heading** – large text shown on the landing page
 - **Home Page Tagline** – short tagline displayed below the heading

-*A screenshot of the Theme Settings form is available in the ITRC Dropbox.*
+Open **Settings → Theme** in the sidebar to access these controls.
+Color pickers let administrators select the Primary and Accent shades, dropdown menus list available font families, and simple text boxes set the Home Page Heading and Tagline. *A screenshot of the Theme Settings form is available in the ITRC Dropbox.*

 ### Theme Setting Defaults
 The initial seed runs **`Database\\Seeders\\SettingSeeder`** which sets the following values: